-Lead Forensics is software that reveals the identity of your anonymous website traffic and turns them into actionable leads within a business to business environment.
-As a leading provider of SaaS solutions, we are committed to providing a high calibre data led solution for all of our clients, as part of that we take data compliance extremely seriously and are pro-active in ensuring the compliance of both the SaaS solutions we provide to our customers as well as ensuring compliance as a business entity in our own right.
+Lead Forensics is software that reveals the identity of your anonymous website traffic and turns them into actionable leads within a business-to-business environment.
+As a leading provider of SaaS solutions, we are committed to providing a high calibre data-led solution for all of our clients; as part of that, we take data compliance extremely seriously and are proactive in ensuring the compliance of both the SaaS solutions we provide to our customers as well as ensuring compliance as a business entity in our own right.

-The purpose of this statement is to provide information regarding how and why Lead Forensics collect, process and store data, as well as providing the appropriate contact information should you wish to request the information we hold about you, withdraw from processing or request deletion of any data we hold about you.
+The purpose of this statement is to provide information regarding how and why Lead Forensics collect, process and store data, as well as provide the appropriate contact information should you wish to request the information we hold about you, withdraw from processing or request deletion of any data we hold about you.

 Lead Forensics Marketing and Sales Data

 As an organisation that processes business-related data, Lead Forensics has assessed all six grounds for lawful processing of personal data.
 It has selected ‘Legitimate Interests’ as the most suitable legal ground for processing Lead Forensics marketing and sales data.

 Lead Forensics collects, processes and stores data relating to businesses and decision-makers.
 We believe we process data about individuals likely to be interested in the Lead Forensics product.
 Considered ‘Legitimate Interest’, this is based upon specific criteria, including the business industry sector, size of the organisation, and the individual’s job function within the organisation.
 Our typical segmentation includes marketing, sales, business development, Managing Director and owner-related job functions.
 This list is not exhaustive, and other variables may apply.

 We will only collect, process, and store the essential information required to contact the data subjects within a business environment.
 The personal data we collect is limited to: